Weird-Ghosts/www/content/faq/index.md

 ::faq-with-toc

-#### What is the size of your grants and investments?
+#### What funding opportunities does Weird Ghosts offer and what's the application process like?

-Our Baby Ghosts fund provides a $25,000 grant and 6 months of community mentorship to develop your studio.
-Our Early fund provides up to $150,000 for studio development (funds may be used in part for project/game development, but should mainly fund studio development roles and activities).
+We offer two main funding opportunities: The Baby Ghosts fund provides a $25,000 grant along with a 6-month peer accelerator focused on studio development.
+Our Early fund offers up to $150,000 mainly for studio development.
+We aim to finalize funding deals within two months of application submission and respond to all submissions within two weeks.

-#### What is the eligibility criteria for studios applying for funding from Weird Ghosts?
+#### What's the eligibility criteria for funding?

-Your studio must be based in Canada, and a majority (half or more) of founders from an underrepresented identity group.

-#### Are there any specific requirements or restrictions on the stage of development or genre of the games being developed?
+Your studio must be based in Canada, and a majority (half or more) of founders must be from an underrepresented identity group.
+We have no preference for the stage of development or genre of your games.
+Teams without a shipped game can apply, but we generally don’t fund solo developers unless you have a plan to grow beyond just yourself.
+Unfortunately, international studios or teams outside Canada cannot apply at this time.

-No, we have no preference for the stage of development or genre when it comes to your project.
-Our focus is on the development of your studio, not your game(s).

 #### What is an “underrepresented identity group”?

 This is a broadly inclusive term meant to prioritize those who have been socially and structurally excluded from accessing capital, professional networks, studio employment or career progression; who have faced barriers to participating in entrepreneurship and government funding programs.

 It includes anyone who experiences marginalization or underrepresentation due to their gender (including people who are at any intersection of trans and nonbinary identities, however they are or are not expressed), race and/or skin colour (e.g., IBPoC individuals), queerness, disability, religion, housing status, economic status, immigration or citizenship status (including newcomers to Canada).

-#### How long does the application process typically take, and when can applicants expect to hear back about their submissions?

-We aim to finalize funding deals within two months of application submission.
-Typically, this process takes less time.
-We respond to all submissions within two weeks and follow up on our pitch calls within the same timeframe.

 #### What is “studio development”?